What Thyroid Patients Need to Know About COVID-19

 How Can You Support Your Immune System?

-A normal, healthy, robust immune system can manage the virus that causes COVID-19.
-This is why the evidence to date shows that the vast majority of children and young adults who don’t have chronic health conditions and who contract COVID-19 have milder symptoms they can treat at home, and won’t develop serious complications or require hospitalization.
+A normal, healthy, robust immune system can usually manage the virus that causes COVID-19.
+This is why the evidence to date shows that the vast majority of children and young adults who don’t have chronic health conditions and who contract COVID-19 have symptoms they can treat and manage at home, and won’t develop serious complications or require hospitalization and mechanical ventilation.

 The serious complications and debilitating symptoms of COVID-19 result from a failure of the immune system to keep up with the viral infection.
 As we get older, immune function normally declines, so the immune system of a middle-aged adult is far more robust than the typical adult over 70, for example.
 Additionally, heart disease, lung disease, high blood pressure, and diabetes (both type 1 and type 2) can make the immune system less able to fight off infection–at any age.